-om on Tuesday 2nd April 2024. xailability of documents: A copy of the Local Plan 2040 agulation 18 Stage 2 Public consultation document, along support of occurrents is available on the Council's we ww.tostvalloy.gov.uk/.ocal.olan2040.
-Paper copies of the ultation docurrent will be available to view at the Counc uitation document will be available to view at the Council es in Andever and Romsey boween the hours of 8.30am born on Menday to Thready and 8.30am and 4.30pm on ya.
-Paper cepies will also be available to view at public

-(days, Tapor copies will also be available to view at public raries during their respective opening hours at Andover, tonsey, North Bandesey, Chandless Ford and Lords Hill, After is the they may not be publically available.
-You are unable to access the consultation documents please.
+ulfation document will be available to view at the Council is be in Andever and Romsey between the hours of 8,30am Sprinien Menday to Thurseay and 8,30am and 4,30pm en yai.
+Paper copies will also be available to view at public odays.
+Tapor copice will also be available to view at public arries during their respective opening hours at Andover, onsey, North Bandlesey, Chandlese Ford and Lords Hill.
+After is time they may not be publically available. you are unable to access the consultation documents please